benoit-dev/webfeedback/webfeedback/SETUP_GUIDE.md

 1. Verify environment variables are set correctly
 2. Check that API routes were generated successfully
-3. Verify your WebFeedback API server is running
+3. Verify your GitHub token has the correct permissions
 4. Check network tab for failed requests

 ### Styling Issues